Cancellation, Refund, Attendance Policies and Expectation for Classroom Behavior

 If you would like to cancel your enrollment in a class that you are registered for, please email Christy Arnett, Operations Manager at firstname.lastname@example.org

-If you cancel within 30 days of registering AND prior to starting an online course or prior to the first day of the live delivery course, a full refund will be issued.
+If you cancel within 30 days of registering AND prior to starting an online course, a full refund will be issued.
 Please email email@example.com for refund requests.
 For live CE Classes that require a fee, a cancellation request must be made 72 hours prior to the class starting in order to issue a full refund.
 If you do not attend the live delivery class or course, or start an online course no refund or credit will be given and the course fee is non-transferable to other course offerings.